mt-mods/playerfactions/README.md

 - `areas`: Protect faction territory using areas. [link](https://github.com/minetest-mods/areas)
 - `protector`: Allow faction to be added as a member to protection blocks. [link](https://notabug.org/TenPlus1/protector)

-Additionally, `playerfactions` can optionally depend on the following mods:

-- `intllib`: Provide localizations for different languages

 ### Using `playerfactions` in your own mod